 - 1/2 tsp salt

-Add green beans and cook for five minutes.
+- Add green beans and cook for 3 minutes.

-Drain the beans and quickly put in a large bowl of ice water for one minute.
+- Drain the beans and quickly put in a large bowl of ice water for two minutes.